Superformula/mobile-test/README.md

 > What if I have a question?

 Just create a new issue in this repo and we will respond and get back to you quickly.

+## Review
+The coding challenge is a take-home test upon which we'll be conducting a thorough code review once complete.
+The review will consist of meeting some more of our mobile engineers and giving a review of the solution you have designed.
+Please be prepared to share your screen and run/demo the application to the group.
+During this process, the engineers will be asking questions.